Category Archives: Javascript

 Untouchable Chaos – The closer, the weirder

-I’ve been feeding this idea for a while: How can I visually express that feeling emerging from meditations on the essence of things?
-Mostly, on the essence of the ultimate freedom symbol, the Chaos Star.
-That feeling of weirdness, of “untouchability”, making you realize that, in fact, essence is pure void.
+I’ve been nurturing this idea for a while: How can I visually express the feeling that emerges from meditations on the essence of things?
+Specifically, on the essence of the ultimate freedom symbol—the Chaos Star.
+That feeling of weirdness, of “untouchability,” makes you realize that, in essence, everything is pure void.
 Emptiness.
 And that knowing something is changing something.

-The “Untouchable Chaos – The closer, the weirder” experiment is a possible answer for that.
+The “Untouchable Chaos – The closer, the weirder” experiment is a possible answer to that.

-For now, it is an web experiment, but the final idea is to create an real world installation, like shown in the picture below, when the right opportunity comes (anyone interested in supporting it ?).
+For now, it is a web experiment, but the ultimate goal is to create a real-world installation, as shown in the picture below, when the right opportunity arises.
+(Anyone interested in supporting it?)

 untouchableChaosDraft